GoranTolusic/Symfony-Starter/README.md

 - Make sure you have installed and running docker on your system

 Steps
 1. Run "sudo bash run.sh".
-This will build and runn container on port 8080
+This will build and run container on port 8080.
+This command out-of-the-box installs whole application and set mysql, nginx, and application containers.